PX4/PX4-Devguide/optical_flow.md

 optical_flow -n 50 -f 30
 ```

 The optical flow application requres IMU Mavlink messages from PX4.
-You may have to add an additional Mavlink instance to PX4 by adding the following to your `px4.config`:
+You may have to add an additional Mavlink instance to PX4 by adding the following to your `mainapp.config`:

 ```
 mavlink start -u 14557 -r 1000000 -t 127.0.0.1 -o 14558